shapespark/api/README.md

 spheres: The first sphere is for reverting the changes and applying the original materials, it doesn't require any JSON configuration entry.
-The second sphere applies the first selection option: replaces the floor material with 'floor stone' and the sofa material with 'sofa red'.
-The third sphere applies the second selection option: replaces the floor material with 'floor carpet' and the sofa material with 'sofa green'.
+The second sphere applies the first selection option: replaces the floor material with `floor stone` and the sofa material with `sofa red`.
+The third sphere applies the second selection option: replaces the floor material with `floor carpet` and the sofa material with `sofa green`.

 To open a material picker when an existing object in the scene is clicked, use the following `trigger` properties: